-As of January 2021, notification and review is mandatory regarding certain investments that may concern national security.
+As at January 2022, notification and review is mandatory regarding certain investments that may concern national security.

 3 Recent Significant Changes and Discussions

 3.1 What have been the key cases in recent years relating to treaty interpretation within your jurisdiction?